 - The refrigerator lights dim when your water or ice dispenser is dispensing.

 - The LCD panel then you might see the letters “HRS” flashing on it.

 - It’ll freeze ice then melt and refreeze again

-It is common for main controller boards on GE refrigerators to fail which lead to a number of issues including the GE refrigerator no longer cooling properly.
+Unfortunately, it is fairly common for main controller boards on GE refrigerators to fail.
+If you check out the motherboard you might find burnt marks or bad soldering joints from overheating.
 Calling a repairman to diagnose and fix the problem will likely cost $400-$500.
-Fortunately, you can purchase the controller board from amazon for about $115 and swap it yourself in 20 minutes, even if you are not very handy.
-GE makes it easy to find the right part as most of the older refrigerator main boards, including WR55X10552, WR55X10656, WR55X10335 have all been replaced by the new and improve controller board, WR55X10942.
+Fortunately, you can purchase the controller board from amazon for about $140 and swap it yourself in 20 minutes, even if you are not very handy.
+GE makes it easy to find the right part as most of the older refrigerator mainboards, including WR55X10552, WR55X10656, WR55X10335 have all been replaced by the new and improve controller board, WR55X10942.

 Here are a few examples of GE Refrigerator issues that were fixed with a new controller board:

 “The light inside the freezer and fridge were working, but nothing else was.
-The water/ice dispenser, the digital displays, and the cooling system were not functional.
+The refrigerator was not cooling, the water/ice dispenser and the digital displays were not functional.
 It was like someone turned everything off except the inside lights.
 Bought this motherboard and was able to install it in a matter of minutes.
 It literally takes no understanding of electronics to do so.”